Seren-Hughes/boops-and-snoots-rescue/README.md

 # Boops & Snoots Rescue
 ![Boops & Snoots Rescue website shown on different devices](assets/media/boops-and-snoots-design-dark-background.PNG)
 #### About:
 Boops & Snoots Rescue is a fictional animal adoption organisation based in North Wales.
-This static front-end website is designed to raise awareness of the organization, encourage pet adoptions, and provide clear ways to donate and support the cause.
-The website focuses on a user-friendly experience that emphasizes the organization’s strong brand identity, ensuring that visitors feel welcomed and informed.
+This static front-end website is designed to raise awareness of the organisation, encourage pet adoptions, and provide clear ways to donate and support the cause.
+The website focuses on a user-friendly experience that emphasizes the organisation’s strong brand identity, ensuring that visitors feel welcomed and informed.

 [View Live Site.](https://seren-hughes.github.io/boops-and-snoots-rescue/) Hosted on GitHub Pages.

 #### Design & Brand Identity
-Boops & Snoots Rescue aims for a friendly and approachable feel, using vibrant colors and playful typography to reflect the joyful nature of animal adoption.
-The site’s branding emphasizes the theme that "pets are family members," with a tone that’s warm and supportive.
+Boops & Snoots Rescue aims for a friendly and approachable feel, using vibrant colours and playful typography to reflect the joyful nature of animal adoption.
+The site’s branding emphasises the theme that "pets are family members," with a tone that’s warm and supportive.
 By using images of happy animals, the site aims to highlight the positive impact of adoption and create an emotional connection with visitors.

 #### Key Features
 - **Home Page:** Information about Boops & Snoots Rescue, its mission, and core values.